-This parkland, located on Surf Avenue and 10th Street, is named for the Cyclone roller coaster, one of Coney Island’s most famous attractions.
-Covering 3000 feet of track in a minute and fifty seconds, the Cyclone carries 24 passengers and reaches speeds of 60 mph.
-Its biggest drop is 85 feet at a descent angle of 58.1 degrees, making the Cyclone the second-steepest wooden roller coaster in the world.
+This site is named for the Cyclone roller coaster, one of Coney Island’s most famous attractions.
+Covering 2,640 feet of track in a minute and fifty seconds, the Cyclone carries 24 passengers and reaches speeds of 60 mph.
+Its biggest drop is 85 feet at a descent angle of 58.6 degrees.

 Today, the Cyclone stands as one of the last remnants of “The Nation’s Playground,” as Coney Island was known in its heyday.
-Some famed amusement parks, including Dreamland and Luna Park, were destroyed by fire, and Steeplechase Park was unable to survive the area’s economic decline in the 1960s.
-The once sprawling amusement parks have largely vanished, but the Cyclone remains one of the area’s most popular and prized attractions.
+In recognition of the iconic landmark, the Mets’ minor league baseball team, which plays at nearby MCU Stadium, bears the Cyclones name.
+While the sprawling amusement parks have largely vanished, the Cyclone remains one of the area’s most popular and prized attractions.